Pentanema britannica: Intervention and control measures

-Some of the first recommendations for controlling P. brittanica when it was discovered in Michigan nurseries involved methods of both chemical and mechanical control.
+Some of the first recommendations for controlling P. britannica when it was discovered in Michigan nurseries involved methods of both chemical and mechanical control.
 It was proposed that, from a mechanical standpoint, deep plowing or cultivation was effective, while Roundup was an effective chemical method of control.
-When using Roundup, one can be strategic in targeting the “mother plant” of P. brittanica, which is known to connect to a network of smaller satellite weeds connected by a network of rhizomes.
+When using Roundup, one can be strategic in targeting the "mother plant" of P. britannica, which is known to connect to a network of smaller satellite weeds connected by a network of rhizomes.
 Thus, by targeting the mother plant, the satellites can be effectively eliminated while using a minimal amount of the herbicide.
-A lesser-known form of control is biologic methods, in which known predators (pests) of I. brittanica are deployed to consume the weed.
+A lesser-known form of control is biological methods, in which known predators (pests) of P. britannica are deployed to consume the weed.
 One such predator is the moth Hellinsia inulae.
-There is not much information on the current status of mitigation efforts to control P. brittanica.
+There is not much information on the current status of mitigation efforts to control P. britannica.
 After detection in its hosta nurseries in 1990, Michigan made efforts to restrict the movement, distribution, and sale of the infested hostas to prevent further spread.
-It was not until four years later that the Dutch placed P. brittanica on their noxious weed list and began taking aggressive measures to treat infested fields and reject them from export as applicable.
+Four years later P. britannica was placed on the Netherlands' noxious weed list for export.